"Oink." - English pig

-However, without appropriate stimulation and careful training, they can become easily bored, and possibly destructive. [◦Link]
+Yet, without appropriate stimulation and careful training they can become easily bored, and possibly destructive. [◦Link]

 If it looks like a pig, sounds like a pig, acts like pig, it might as well be one.

 Most domestic pigs derived from the European wild pig.
 There is little difference between wild pigs, or boars, and domestic swine.
 Wild pigs are thought to be up at night and eating nearly everything they can get, that is, they are nocturnal omnivores.
 They may live up to twenty-five years or more.
-Pigs may "survive their first Christmas", if given a reasonable choice.
+Also, pigs may survive their first Christmas, if given a reasonable chance.

 Pigs and humans have much in common, also on the level of genes:

 (a) The sometimes sweet and sensitive animal has organs that may be transplanted to humans, the size and build-up (morphology) of its intestive organs come close to those of humans, the skin may look a bit like human skin at a distance, and so on.

 (b) Professor Stanley Curtis ranks the pig as number two among intelligent beings on the planet.
 Others suggest differently.
 What matters is that researchers have confirmed that the pig is a bright animal, very sensitive, and is treated to his damage because it may be used and abused by many marked with a fondness for pork and bacon and not the whole, living animal.
 To love pigs well is to love whole animals and see to it that their living quarters allow for pig quality living if you cannot set them free responsibly and well enough.

 It may happen that rotten ways that humans treat others might rebound on themselves in the long run.